rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-07-15-introducing-inchworms.md

 Hej Everbody,

 **We are the inchworms** and we took that name because the coding process for us is like crawling inch by inch.
-Also we like this video:
+Also we like this [video](https://www.youtube.com/watch?v=cyasgr9mn3s).

-<iframe width="480" height="360" src="//www.youtube.com/embed/cyasgr9mn3s?rel=0" frameborder="0" allowfullscreen></iframe>

 We have been working with Rails Girls Summer of Code for two weeks now and here is a short review...